Atterberg limits: Plasticity index

-The plasticity index (PI) is a measure of the plasticity of a soil.
+The plasticity index (PI) is a measure of the plasticity of soil.
 The plasticity index is the size of the range of water contents where the soil exhibits plastic properties.
-The PI is the difference between the liquid limit and the plastic limit (PI = LL-PL).
+The PI is the difference between the liquid and plastic limits (PI = LL-PL).
 Soils with a high PI tend to be clay, those with a lower PI tend to be silt, and those with a PI of 0 (non-plastic) tend to have little or no silt or clay.